 We create resist materials using a heat gun and a soldering iron to create fascinating patterns in your design.
 You will see lots of examples on how to create fascinating artistic pieces beyond the dyeing process.

-Besides the three part video instruction, you will receive a handy downloadable pdf-file with more information about the fabrics, paints and other materials used in the lessons.
-If you don’t have all the right materials at home, don’t worry!
-A ready-to-use course kit can be ordered here .
-Of course, you can also buy individual items at our web shop.
+Besides the three part video instruction, you'll find a link to a handy downloadable pdf-file with more information about the fabrics, paints and other materials used in the lessons.

 How to access the video content